 History of the Po Klong Garai Cham Temple

 According to legend, Po Klong Garai tower were built by King Jaya Simhavarman III, who ruled the Champa Kingdom from 1285 to 1307.
 He wanted to honour King Po Klong Garai who was a young herdsman before becoming the king of the Cham of the first Panduranga-Champane dynasty, reigning from 1167 to 1205.
 Po Klong Garai or Jaya Indravarman IV was venerated by the Cham people because he settled the matter peacefully with the Khmers who seemed to want to invade his kingdom.

 It is the French archaeologist Henri Parmentier who first in August 1901 undertook excavations on the site of Po Klong Garai.
-As chief of Archaeological Service of the French School of the Far East (EFEO) and essential member of this institution from its creation in 1898, Henri Parmentier is mandated by the EFEO to study and record the Cham monuments in Vietnam, especially in Annam the central region of the country, cradle of cham culture.
+As chief of Archaeological Service of the French School of the Far East (EFEO) and essential member of this institution from its creation in 1898, Henri Parmentier was mandated by the EFEO to study and record the Cham monuments in Vietnam, especially in Annam the central region of the country, cradle of cham culture.
 His work on Po Klong Garai brought a more precise knowledge of these two dominant cultures in Indochina at that time, the culture of the Champa kingdom and the culture of the Khmer Empire.
-This central part of the Po Klong Garai site, known as Thap Mam - Binh Dinh, is rich in cham archaeological remains.
-Moreover, a gallery is dedicated to him at the Museum of Cham Sculpture in Da Nang where exposes many significant cham relics of Hindu temples built from the 11th to the 15th century when the center of power of the Champa kingdom was based in this place.
+This central part of the Po Klong Garai site, known as Thap Mam - Binh Dinh, is rich in Cham archaeological remains.
+Moreover, a gallery is dedicated to him at the Museum of Cham Sculpture in Da Nang where exposes many significant Cham relics of Hindu temples built from the 11th to the 15th century when the centre of power of the Champa kingdom was based.

 Architecture of Po Klong Garai Temple